-Program Name Program Name Description Local Program and Private Sources Federal Home Loan Bank System System Federal Home Loan Bank District provides local service in California.
+Program Name Description Eligible Activities Local Program and Private S Local Program and Private Sources Federal Home Loan Bank System Facilitates affordable housing programs (AHP), which subsidize the interest rates for affordable housing.
+The San Francisco Federal Home Loan Bank District provides local service in California.
 Interest rate subsidies under the AHP can be used to finance the purchase, construction, and/or rehabilitation of rental housing.
-Very-low- income households must occupy at least 20% of the units for the useful life of the housing or the mortgage term.
+Very-low-income households must occupy at least 20% of the units for the useful life of the housing or the mortgage term.
 Acquisition New Construction Rehabilitation Tax Exempt Housing Revenue Bond Housing mortgage revenue bonds can be provided, which require the developer to lease a fixed percentage of the units to low-income families at specific rental rates.
 New Construction Rehabilitation Acquisition Federal National Mortgage Association (Fannie Mae) Fannie Mae offers a variety of mortgages, including traditional fixed-rate, low down-payment for underserved low-income areas, and mortgages that fund the purchase and rehabilitation of a home.
 Homebuyer Assistance Rehabilitation California Community Reinvestment Corporation Nonprofit mortgage banking consortium designed to provide long- term debt financing for affordable multi-family rental housing.
 Nonprofit and for-profit developers contact member banks.
 New Construction Rehabilitation Acquisition Freddie Mac HomeOne and Renovation Mortgages Provides down-payment assistance to first-time homebuyers and second mortgages that include a rehabilitation loan.
 Homebuyer Assistance Rehabilitation